 Is the interior quality good enough to justify the X-Class’s price?

 It’s true that there are some hard plastics in the X-Class’s cab – which will lead some to suggest Mercedes hasn’t taken the quality far enough.
 But we think it’s important to remember this is still a pickup, which means it should also be hardwearing and easy to clean and maintain.

 What’s more, the quality of the plastics is the same throughout the range, which leaves the entry-level Pure variant looking very posh compared with other working pickup rivals.

-At the top of the range, the Power trim is available with a leather-topped dashboard with contrast stitching, which certainly didn’t look or feel low-rent.
+At the top of the range, the Power trim is available with a leather-topped dashboard with contrast stitching, which certainly doesn't look or feel low-rent.
 In fact, the level of fundamental fit and finish is outstanding throughout for this type of vehicle.

 That said, we didn’t find the seats especially comfortable – the mid-spec Progressive appears to be the best of the bunch in this respect – and one legacy of the Navara Mercedes hasn’t been able to fix is the lack of reach adjustment for the steering wheel.

 So while you can adjust the steering wheel for angle, you may have to do quite a bit of fiddling about with your seat before finding your ideal driving position.